ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 Archives
 --------

 Tape archives, or .tar files, are one way to compress entire folders and all contained folders into one file.
-When they're further compressed they're called "tarballs."
+When they're further compressed they're called 'tarballs'.
 Let's grab one.

     wget ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/PhiX/Illumina/RTA/PhiX_Illumina_RTA.tar.gz
     # ... or ...